 Conflicting accounts about plans for fostering Robert Arryn

-In the early books, various characters give conflicting accounts on whether Robert was meant to be fostered by Stannis Baratheon in Dragonstone or instead by House Lannister in Casterly Rock, suggesting some change of plans linked to his father's death.
+In the early books, various characters give conflicting accounts on whether Robert was meant to be fostered by Stannis Baratheon at Dragonstone or instead by House Lannister at Casterly Rock, suggesting some change of plans linked to his father's death.

 - A potboy that used to work for Jon Arryn believes though that shortly before his death Jon Arryn was planning for Stannis Baratheon to foster Robert at Dragonstone.

-- Brynden Tully the Blackfish believes that arrangements were made for Robert to be raised in Casterly Rock and makes no mention of Dragonstone.
+- Ser Brynden Tully, "the Blackfish", believes that arrangements were made for Robert to be raised in Casterly Rock and makes no mention of Dragonstone.

-- Maester Colemon agrees with the version that claims Dragonstone for Robert's fostering and insists that it is so, despite hearing a conflicting history from Lysa Arryn, by way of Catelyn.
+- Maester Colemon agrees with the version that claims Dragonstone for Robert's fostering and insists that it is so, despite hearing a conflicting history from Lysa Arryn, by way of Catelyn Stark.